- Life & Money

 The annual gift tax exclusion is straightforward.
 You can make a financial gift to literally any other person up to the annual exclusion amount in a given year, and no further action is required.
 You won’t have to pay gift tax on the gift you made, and you won’t have to report your gift to the IRS via Form 709 (also known as the gift tax return).

-Get started2.
-Gift splitting
+2. Gift splitting

 3. Tuition gift tax exclusion

-However, before you make a tuition gift, you need to know these details:
+But before you make a tuition gift, you need to know these details:

 - While there is no cap on the tuition exclusion, the money you pay directly to the school is not refundable.

 Before making a tuition gift, it’s smart to consult with your financial advisor, attorney and/or tax professional to ensure your gift qualifies for the exclusion.
-What’s more, if the student is receiving financial aid, consider reaching out to the institution’s financial aid department to understand the impact, if any, your gift will have on the student’s financial aid award.
+And if the student is receiving financial aid, consider reaching out to the institution’s financial aid department to understand the impact, if any, your gift will have on the student’s financial aid award.

 4. Accelerated 529 gifting

 Accelerated 529 gifting is another option for education-related gifts.
-This special feature of 529 college savings plans allows you to make up to five years of annual exclusion gifts in one year as long as the gift is deposited into a 529 account.
+This special feature of 529 college savings plans allows you to make up to five years of annual exclusion gifts in one year, as long as the gift is deposited into a 529 account.

 5. Medical gift tax exclusion